Graphium auriger

 Graphium auriger is a butterfly in the family Papilionidae.
 It is found in Senegal, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo, the Central African Republic and the Democratic Republic of the Congo.

+Description

+Wings above black with white median band, about 10 mm broad, interrupted in cellule 5 of the forewing, and without submarginal spots; hindwing beneath at the base deep black with an orange-yellow spot at the base of the costal margin - Gaboon.